On September 20th, Lenovo officially released two high-performance portable laptops – ThinkPad X1 extreme and ThinkPad P1.

 Just below the cooling system are two RAM slots, both of which are covered with black shielding paster.
 This laptop only has 16GB DDR4 2666MHz RAM.
 According to official information, it supports up to 64GB RAM.

-At the left of the fuselage is the Wi-Fi card.
+The Wi-Fi card is at the left of the fuselage.
 In my case, it comes with an Intel Wireless-AC 9560 adapter that supports 2×2 802.11ac and Bluetooth 5.0.

-The upper part of the fuselage is its cooling system, which consists of dual fans and double copper tubes, it covering the Intel Core i7 8750H processor and NVIDIA GeForce GTX 1050 Ti Max-Q graphics card chip.
+The upper part of the fuselage is the cooling system, which consists of dual fans and double copper tubes.
+It covers the Intel Core i7 8750H processor and NVIDIA GeForce GTX 1050 Ti Max-Q graphics card chip.

 As a flagship product, ThinkPad X1 Extreme uses metal plates to reinforce all important ports, which is common in high-end notebooks.